How to fund an extension? A guide to the costs & finance of more space

 A home improvement loan is a type of personal loan that can be used to pay for improvements to a property, such as an extension.

-At MFS, our refurbishment bridging loans can be used to carry out permitted and light development work where needed, regardless of whether the work is being done to increase house value or for restoration purposes.
+At Market Financial Solutions, our refurbishment bridging loans can be used to carry out permitted and light development work where needed, regardless of whether the work is being done to increase house value or for restoration purposes.

 An advantage of these loans is that they can provide funding quickly, while you could also benefit from our flexibility where unexpected issues emerge.